JesseAtSZ/JesseAtSZ/README.md

 - **I’m currently learning Rust and Flink**

-- **Ask me about anything related to database and related technologies**
+- **Ask me about anything about database and related technologies**

-- **I love piano, fitness, traveling, Overwatch, classic music and enjoying delicious food**
+- **I love fitness, traveling, Overwatch, piano, classic music and enjoying delicious food**

 - **I love connecting with different people so if you want to say hi, I'll be happy to meet you more!**